Updated January 2023

 · By attending and participating in our festivals in events where your attendance or the results of your participation are recorded.

 If you provide information about any participant that is not your child or your legal charge, we shall assume that you are entitled to provide such information.
 We reserve the right to ask you to show evidence that you are so entitled before we agree to process that information.

 5 Our basis for processing your personal data

 5.1 Legitimate interests

-Under the Law, we may process your information where it is in our legitimate interests to do so as an organisation providing services to those we interact with and opportunities for the wider public benefit.
-We process your personal information because it is in our legitimate interest to do so in order to run an organisation providing cultural events to encourage participation and interest in the arts in Jersey.
-Where only rely on legitimate interests to process data we have considered whether or not those interests are overridden by the fundamental rights and freedoms of the individuals whose data is being processed and we have concluded that, on balance, processing is fair.
+Under the DP Law, we may process your information where it is in our legitimate interests to do so, namely in order to run an organisation providing cultural events to encourage participation and interest in the arts in Jersey.
+We only rely on legitimate interests to process data; we have considered whether or not those interests are overridden by the fundamental rights and freedoms of the individuals whose data is being processed and we have concluded that, on balance, processing is fair.
 This is because, in most circumstances, our legitimate interest to process your personal data aligns with your interest to be able to participate in and attend our festivals and events.
 In other words, being able to process your data is usually in both of our interests.

 5.2 Other lawful bases for processing

 Whilst we consider that our legitimate interest provides us with a lawful basis for processing most of your data, we may also rely on the following lawful bases to process data: